CyberMonitor/orquestra-docs/v1/content/other-resources/_index.md

 ---
-title: 'Quantum Computing'
+title: 'Other Resources'
-description: Other resources about Quantum Computing
+description: Other resources about Quantum Computing and Orquestra
 weight: 5
 ---